muandane/muandane/README.md

    My name is Moualhi Zine El Abidine and I am a Networks and telecommunication engineer and a junior DevOps engineer.
    I have been working toward having a career in the IT industry.
-I have done an internship at Mobilis, helping in Mobilis’s progress to the goals of switching to the modern cloud-based infrastructures used by most carriers around the globe and to ease the transition into 5G technology, at the moment i am working as a Junior SRE handling multiple subjects concerning cloud technologies mainly kunernetes abd while using Microsoft's Azure cloud.
+I have done an internship at Mobilis, helping in Mobilis’s progress to the goals of switching to the modern cloud-based infrastructures used by most carriers around the globe and to ease the transition into 5G technology, at the moment i am working as a Junior SRE handling multiple subjects concerning cloud technologies mainly Kubernetes while using Microsoft's Azure cloud.

 <p align="left">
       <a href="https://www.Linkedin.com/in/zinemoualhi">